manylabs/open-cansat/README.md

 The Edison runs at 1.8V.
 In order to communicate with 3.3V and 5V devices, you'll need to use a [level shifter](https://www.sparkfun.com/products/12009).
 You can run some components (e.g. red LEDs) with 1.8V.
+(Use an LED calculator to select the right resistor for your LED.)

 The mini breakout board includes connections for power and various input/output pins.
 To find a particular Arduino pin, first determine which GPIO pin it is using the